jarrodmillman/rcsds/standard/bash-advanced.rst

 This will sum columns 1 and 2 of ``file.txt``.

 Processes
 =========

-Processes have the following attributes:
+A process is a program that is being executed.
+Processes have the following
+attributes:

 -  A lifetime.

--  A PID.
+-  A process ID (PID).

--  A UID.
+-  A user ID (UID).

--  A GID.
+-  A group ID (GID).
 -  A parent process.
 -  An environment.
 -  A current working directory.

 Monitoring
 ----------